Sustainable Abstraction in East Anglia

 We have determined applications to vary or renew previously expired time limited abstraction licences by the deadline of 31 October 2023.
 We have determined all the applications where we have been technically able to do so.
 Any abstraction must be environmentally sustainable and there are a small number of these applications that will need refusing or curtailing, with licence holders being informed of this decision back in June 2021.

-Determining TLL applications by the end of October 2023 should allow sufficient time for any appeals process to take place and the process to be concluded by 1 October 2024.
+Determining TLL applications by the end of October 2023 allowed sufficient time for any appeals process to take place and the process to be concluded by October 2024.
 This is to ensure that the objective for achieving sustainable abstraction in Ant Broads and Marshes mirrors the timescales for changes being made to permanent licences.

 As mentioned above, in 2023, the Environment Agency served notice of proposals to change permanent abstraction licences, using their powers under s52 of the Water Resources Act 1991.
 The Environment Agency also made decisions to refuse applications for previously exempt abstractions (New Authorisations) and applications to renew existing time limited licences (TLLs).

-These proposals and decisions led to objections and appeals from licence holders and these will be heard at a public inquiry.
+These proposals and decisions led to objections and appeals from two licence holders and these were heard at a public inquiry in May 2024.

 Other Abstraction Licence Applications